freerange/site/soups/weeknotes/week-368-links.snip.markdown

 ### [Coastermelt](http://www.misc.name/#/coastermelt/)

-I was completely fascinated by this series of videos by [Micah Scott][] in which she explains how she's reverse-engineering a common Blu-Ray disc recorder.
-The end goal is to create discs encoded with holographic images, but there have already been lots of interesting diversions along the way.
 I was completely fascinated by this on-going series of videos by [Micah Scott][] in which she explains how she's reverse-engineering a common Blu-Ray disc recorder.
 The end goal is to create discs encoded with holographic images, but there have already been lots of interesting diversions along the way.

 I particularly liked the way she viewed the firmware code using the [PGM image format][] in order to work out what different chunks of code might do and even what processor's instruction set they might belong to.
 This seems closely related to Murray's [Stegosaurus project][].